akaspartan007/temppp-prompttt/new.md

 The system must:

-* Offer smart discovery tools to help users locate relevant products quickly.
+* Make intelligent discovery tools available to help customers quickly locate relevant products.
-* Provide side-by-side comparison before quotation requests.
+* Provide a side-by-side comparison prior to obtaining a quote.
-* Provide responsive and reusable UI systems across desktop, tablet and mobile.
+* Provide mobile, tablet, and desktop user interface technologies that are responsive and reusable.* Increase brand awareness and customer confidence.
-* Strengthen professional brand presence and customer trust.

 The completed project should function as a commercial-grade frontend showcase platform.
 All product cards, detail pages, and listings must be generated dynamically using JSON-driven frontend logic.
 Hardcoded product rendering is prohibited.